Sacramento Deep Water Ship Channel

 The channel has one set of ships locks—the William B. Stone Sacramento Locks—located at the eastern terminus of the channel, where it meets the Sacramento River.
 These locks were decommissioned in the mid 1980s and de-authorized in 2000.
 While the locks were reactivated for a fish passage study in 2003 and 2004, they are currently non-operational.

 History

 The Sacramento Deep Water Ship Channel was authorized by the River and Harbor Act of 24 July 1946.
-It is a modification of, and a supplement to, the Sacramento River Shallow Draft Navigation Project which was adopted by the River and Harbor Act of 3 March 1899, which was started in September 1899 and completed in 1904.
-While the Deep Water Ship Channel project was authorized in 1946, with construction started in 1949, it was stopped in 1950 and did not start again till 1956, with ship operation not until June 1963.
+It is a modification of, and a supplement to, the Sacramento River Shallow Draft Navigation Project, which was adopted by the River and Harbor Act of 3 March 1899 and was started in September 1899 and completed in 1904.
+Although the Deep Water Ship Channel project was authorized in 1946, with construction started in 1949, it was stopped in 1950 and did not start again till 1956, with ship operation not until June 1963.